DendrouLab/panpipes-tutorials/docs/preprocess_spatial_data/preprocess_spatial_data_with_panpipes.md

 # Preprocessing spatial data with Panpipes

-The `preprocess_spatial` workflow expects one or multiple `MuData` objects as input, each with a `spatial` slot.
+The `preprocess_spatial` workflow expects one or multiple `SpatialData` objects as input.
 The workflow filters the data, followed by normalization, HVG selection, and PCA computation.
 The steps of the workflow are explained in greater detail [here](https://panpipes-pipelines.readthedocs.io/en/latest/workflows/preprocess_spatial.html).

 For all the tutorials, we will append the `--local` command which ensures that the pipeline runs on the computing node you're currently on, namely your local machine or an interactive session on a computing node on a cluster.